-The District's investments in treasury funds and government loans are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2016, the District's investments in Commercial Paper is rated A-1+ by Standards & Poors.
+As of September 30, 2019, the District's investment in First American Government Obligation Fund was rated AAAm by Standards & Poors.